adrian-1990/bjj-homepage/README.md

 # Credits
 ### Content
-* The fonts came from https://fonts.google.com/
+* The fonts came from [Google Fonts](https://fonts.google.com/)
-* The icons for the footer came from https://fontawesome.com/start
+* The icons for the footer came from [Fontawesome](https://fontawesome.com/start)
 * The footer code came from the Love Running walkthrough.
-* The responsive image at the top of the README was created by http://ami.responsivedesign.is/
+* The responsive image at the top of the README was created by [Am I responsive](http://ami.responsivedesign.is/)
 * The footer code and icons was taken from the love running project.
-* The text on the BJJ classes came from https://en.wikipedia.org/wiki/Brazilian_jiu-jitsu
+* The text on the BJJ classes came from [Wiki BJJ](https://en.wikipedia.org/wiki/Brazilian_jiu-jitsu)
-* The text for the Judo classes came from https://en.wikipedia.org/wiki/Judo
+* The text for the Judo classes came from [Wiki Judo](https://en.wikipedia.org/wiki/Judo)

 ### Media
-* All the images for the page came from https://unsplash.com/
+* All the images for the page came from [Unsplash](https://unsplash.com/)
-* The Youtube video was taken from a https://www.youtube.com/c/stuartcooperfilms
+* The Youtube video was taken from a [Youtube](https://www.youtube.com/c/stuartcooperfilms)
-* The photos were compressed using https://tinypng.com/
+* The photos were compressed using [Tinypng](https://tinypng.com/)